 Then you have your personal health, which involves your mental health and your physical health.
 You must recognize your psychological weaknesses, your unforgiveness of others and your unresolved conflicts from the past.
 You must explore how these things can be resolved.

 Then there is your physical health.
 If your body is weak, if your body is out of shape, then it may not be able to sustain you as a vehicle in this world.
 Many promising people have fallen because their physical health was inadequate to sustain the life that they had assumed.
 Here again you must assess your strengths and your weaknesses.
 Everyone physically has weak links in their health.
 What are those weak links?
 Where is your body strong and where is it fragile?
 What must you eat that is proper for maintaining a strong constitution?
 You must exercise every day and find the time to do this.

-When you add all of this up, it looks like a tremendous amount of work.
-The truth is, it is a tremendous amount of work.
+So when you add all of this up, it looks like a tremendous amount of work.
+And the truth is, it is a tremendous amount of work.
 Here you do not have time for self-destructive behaviors.
 You do not have time to languish or be depressed.
 You do not have time to fall into the pit of your own despair or irresolution.
 You do not have the time to become eccentric or obsessed with anyone or anything.
 You do not have time to become obsessed with yourself.

 Then when life’s difficulties emerge, you are strong enough to face them and to adapt to them or to offset them, whatever the case requires, whereas before, these things would have defeated you or set you back.

 Without this Four Pillars approach to your life, you will become very prone to eccentricity.
 You will become very prone to overemphasizing certain aspects of your life to the neglect of others.
 You will become overly focused on certain things and you will miss other key aspects of your life, and they will be weak and faltering as a result.